gdal raster calc

 Options:

--f, --of, --format, --output-format <OUTPUT-FORMAT> Output format ("GDALG" allowed)
+-f, --of, --format, --output-format <OUTPUT-FORMAT> Output format ("GDALG" allowed) [not available in pipelines]

---co, --creation-option <KEY>=<VALUE> Creation option [may be repeated]
+--co, --creation-option <KEY>=<VALUE> Creation option [may be repeated] [not available in pipelines]

---overwrite Whether overwriting existing output is allowed
+--overwrite Whether overwriting existing output dataset is allowed [not available in pipelines]

 --ot, --datatype, --output-data-type <OUTPUT-DATA-TYPE> Output data type.
-OUTPUT-DATA-TYPE=Byte|Int8|UInt16|Int16|UInt32|Int32|UInt64|Int64|CInt16|CInt32|Float16|Float32|Float64|CFloat32|CFloat64
+OUTPUT-DATA-TYPE=UInt8|Int8|UInt16|Int16|UInt32|Int32|UInt64|Int64|CInt16|CInt32|Float16|Float32|Float64|CFloat32|CFloat64

 --no-check-extent Do not check consistency of input extents